albertomoa/Health-Data-Science-Projects/Drug-Discovery-New-Novel-Compound/README.md

 # Cheminformatics Project
-Focus on building a machine learning model using the ChEMBL bioactivity data.
+Focus on building a machine learning model using the ChEMBL bioactivity data for prediction pIC50 values.